-We have a data tracking system which we use to track our children's progress from entry in reception right through to Year 6.
-For the Early Years Foundation Stage (EYFS), children's attainment is categorised into the 17 Early Learning Goals (ELGs) which are part of the EYFS Profile.
 Children who are not making expected progress are picked up through data review meetings with the class teacher and Head Teacher.
-In this meeting, a discussion takes place concerning why individual children are not making expected progress and what further support can be given to aid their progression.
+In these meetings, discussions take place concerning why individual children are not making expected progress and what further support can be given to aid their progression.
+Plans are then put in place.

 When the child's IEP is reviewed by the class teacher, TAs and SENDCO, comments are made against each target to show what progress the child has made.
 If the child has not met the target, the reasons for this will be discussed, and the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.

-In addition, children with SEND my be tested in terms 2, 4 and 6 on their reading and spelling progress.
+In addition, children with SEND may be tested in terms 2, 4 and 6 on their reading and spelling progress.
 It might also be that assessments are carried out by outside agencies such as specialist teacher support.
 Once the assessment by an outside agency has been made, a report is set to our school and any recommendations made in the report are added to your child's IEP.